-The Transforming Care Delivery Board, comprising NHS England, the Local Government Association (LGA), the Association of Directors of Adult Social Services (ADASS), the Care Quality Commission (CQC), Health Education England (HEE) and the Department of Health has today published a Progress Report (also in easy read) on the steps taken towards improving services for people with learning disabilities.
+The Transforming Care Delivery Board, comprising NHS England, the Local Government Association (LGA), the Association of Directors of Adult Social Services (ADASS), the Care Quality Commission (CQC), Health Education England (HEE) and the Department of Health has today published a Progress Report (also in easy read (this document is no longer available here but can be found on the National Archives website)) on the steps taken towards improving services for people with learning disabilities.

 The report sets out progress made towards achieving the joint ambitions laid out in Transforming Care for People with Learning Disabilities – Next Steps.
 The milestones achieved include: